iamshadmirza/BlogsByShad/blogs/rntl/index.md

 The usual way of testing components is tightly coupled with the components' implementation details, making them harder to maintain in the long run.
 Querying elements using CSS class selectors or ids tends to fail as soon as you refactor or update the components.

 Our tests should provide us confidence as well as they should be easy to maintain.
-RNTL helps with that by providing a nice wrapper around `react-test-renderer`.
+That's where the React Native Testing Library (RNTL) shines.
+It provides a nice wrapper around `react-test-renderer,` exposing utility functions to query elements without bothering about the component's implementation details.
 It encourages the practice to write tests by keeping user interaction in mind.

 **React Native Testing Library (RNTL)** exposes API to query elements by texts, labels, placeholder, role, etc., instead of querying by classes, ids.
 It mimics the user's interaction by firing events instead of us updating the state manually.
 This way of writing tests closely resembles how the user will interact and makes the whole testing process much more effortless.